douglas-martins/sudoku/README.md

 # sudoku
-Simple Sudoku game that I made for my 2 period on CC.
+Simple Sudoku game that I made for my 2 period on CS.